09 Nov Alternative Headache Therapies

 Riboflavin/Vitamin B2: Riboflavin, an essential vitamin for chemical reactions in the body, creates an energy-producing substance called ATP.
 During migraine, cells have less energy and by adding high doses of this vitamin, you can decrease the frequency of the attacks over a period of time.

 To learn more about alternative therapies, you can purchase of our brochure Alternative Therapies & Headache Care at our online store, or you can listen to our new podcast.
 Through an educational grant from Medtronic, Inc., the National Headache Foundation recently launched Headache and You: A Guide to Living Well podcast series that provides listeners with practical advice empowering them to take charge of their health and life.
-Be sure to listen to Biofeedback & Alternative Headache Therapies where Psychologist Kathy Farmer discusses the benefits of alternative methods of headache treatments such as biofeedback, acupuncture, and herbal remedies.
+Be sure to listen to the latest Biofeedback & Alternative Headache Therapies webinar where Psychologist Kathy Farmer discusses the benefits of alternative methods of headache treatments such as biofeedback, acupuncture, and herbal remedies.
 In 1996, Dr. Farmer co-founded The Headache Care Center in Springfield, Missouri with NHF board member Dr. Roger Cady.